asvarvara/MitSorter/README.md

 ##  📊  Output

 This workflow generates the following files:
+- A BAM file which includes only methylated reads (modBAM+m), in the *sorted_reads* folder
 - A BAM file which includes only non-methylated reads (modBAM-m), in the *sorted_reads* folder
-- A BAM file which includes only methylated reads (modBAM+m), in the *sorted_reads* folder
-- General modified bases statistics regarding methylated BAM, in the *results* folder
+- General modified bases statistics regarding methylated BAM (modBAM+m_stats), in the *results* folder
-- General modified bases statistics regarding not methylated BAM, in the *results* folder
+- General modified bases statistics regarding not methylated BAM (modBAM-m_stats), in the *results* folder
 <br/>

 ##  📌  Additional info